 • "Guilty until Proven Innocent."
 FEMA attempts to develop reasonably accurate flood maps based on available information, time and resources.
 The Agency relies on local communities to participate in the map development process, spot inaccuracies and pay for the data and analysis necessary to support corrections.
 Most local communities don't have the expertise or budget to appeal once a draft map is proposed and so it is often up to the property owner to take action.
 NAR members do not believe it is fair for the federal government to place the time and financial burdens of proof on property owners to ensure accurate flood maps.
 NAR notes that the state of North Carolina has taken over the flood mapping duties in the state from FEMA and moved away from elevation certificates.
-Instead, its mapping program is based on newer technologies such as LiDAR.
+Instead, its mapping program is based on newer technologies such as Light Detection and Ranging or LiDAR (like radar but with laser pulses from aircraft).
 North Carolina is widely recognized to produce superior maps at a fraction of the cost when compared with FEMA's.
 NAR would like to work with Congress to replicate the NC-FEMA mapping partnership and improve the accuracy of the maps so fewer property owners will have to file expensive appeals.